 The 22 letters have relations to the 22 steps of consciousness.
 Their first letter is 'Jod', the divine flame.
 The Schem ham-meforasch as divine synthesis of all vibrations is unpronounceable.

-Comparable with the unpronounceable 'Schem' is the Logos or 'Shabda' above the Ishvara Tattwa(Omkara).
+Comparable with the unpronounceable 'Schem' is the Logos or 'Shabda' of the Ishvara Tattwa(Origin of Omkara).
 In the puranic myth sleeps Vishnu on the cosmic snake Ananta-Shesha on the milk ocean.

 On the located below buddhic plane exists comparable the 'Pranava' as Maya in vibration (negative force or material ether).
 Therefore is the Pranava not perfect und has a polarity, and so exist on this plane 'good and evil(Qlippoth)' combinations of letters like "ONG <-> NGA" (and therefore dubious and destructive quabbalistische formulas, which represent specific forces).